 Mocha Chocolate Chunk Chia Seed Brownies

 Who says you can’t have brownies if you’re trying to watch your waistline?
-These amazing tasting brownies are low carb as well as sugar and gluten free.
+These amazing-tasting brownies are low carb, sugar, and gluten-free.
 They’re a perfect healthy treat that can be eaten absolutely any time of the day (I may or may not have had one for breakfast this morning myself).

 Recipe: All Day I Dream About Food